FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation: Experiment

 \subsection{Dataset}

-We evaluate our and the compared approaches on the Emotional Support Conversation dataset, ESConv \cite{DBLP:conf/acl/LiuZDSLYJH20}, which is collected with crowdworkers in a help-seeker and supporter mode.
-The dataset contains relatively long conversations (avg.
-29.8 utterances) with 31,410 utterances.
-Following the official dataset \cite{DBLP:conf/acl/LiuZDSLYJH20}, the train/dev/test dataset partition is unchanged.
+Our method and the comparison methods are evaluated on the Emotional Support Conversation dataset, ESConv \cite{DBLP:conf/acl/LiuZDSLYJH20}, which is collected by crowdworkers in a help-seeker and supporter mode.
+The dataset contains relatively long conversations (29.8 utterances on average) with 31,410 utterances.
+The partition of train/dev/test subsets in the official dataset is adopted \cite{DBLP:conf/acl/LiuZDSLYJH20}.
 Help-seekers will give their user rating after every two utterances from the supporter, and the emotional score in this paper will be obtained by EmoBERTa \cite{DBLP:journals/corr/abs-2108-12009}.
-The overall statistics of the 1,053 ESConv examples are shown in Table \ref{tab:stats}.
+The overall statistics of the 1,053 ESConv examples are presented in Table \ref{tab:stats}.